Aks-20/Remind-me-later/README.md

 The API saves the reminder to MongoDB.
 Actual delivery (sending the message) is not part of this project scope.

+Frontend sends a POST request to /api/reminders with reminder details Backend validates input and stores it in MongoDB
+The project uses modular routing (reminderRoutes.js) Uses Mongoose schema validation for strict input checking

 ---

 ## 🛠️ Tech Stack